 Understanding average cremation costs in Massachusetts today?

-They both offer the exact same service.
-Meaning the higher end of the pricing spectrum can skew an “average” price for a direct cremation.
+They both offer the same service.
+This means that the higher end of the pricing spectrum can skew an “average” price for direct cremation.

 Summary – Cremation Options & Costs